 Graduate Assistants: If you are a Graduate Assistant, carefully review this section.
-If you have questions, contact the Arkansas State University Graduate School (972-3029) or the Graduate Program in Environmental Science (972-2007).
+If you have questions, contact the Registrar's Office (972-2031) or the Graduate Program in Environmental Sciences (972-2007).

 PhD Students: To hold an assistantship, the student must be registered for 9 hours each fall and spring semester he/she is in the program.
 If the student is supported during the summer sessions as a Graduate Assistant, he/she must register for a total of 6 credit hours.
 This can be broken down into 3 credit hours for each summer session.